sarbjitchoong/covid_events_effts/README.md

 <br>1.
 Extracted all the indices that contained the relevant dates needed.
 <br>2.
 Assigned date as our independent variable (x) and daily cases as our dependent variable (y).
 <br>3.
 Plotted the data in a scatter plot.
 <br>4.
-Assigned a cutoff predictor as "Threshold".
+Assigned a cutoff predictor.
 <br>5.
 Added a new column named "day" as cardinal numbers to make it easier to plot and perform a regression on.
 <br>6.
 Transformed the data and performed a Regression Discontinuity.
 <br>7.
 Plotted the Final Regression Discontinuity Model.